Lt Dennis Dauphin (LtCol, USAR, Ret)

 group known as the "Pirates of Tokyo", a bilingual comedy team.

-I am very active with the Chevron Retirees Assn as a local Chapter President, joined a golf club called "The Bullpen", and maintain the "Mighty Ninth" website.
+I am very active with the Chevron Retirees Assn as the Past National President, joined a golf club called "The Bullpen", and maintain the "Mighty Ninth" website.
 Until recently, the wife and I spent close to 18 years producing children's musicals for a community theater.
 There isn't much about theater that I have not experienced first-hand.
-In May, 2013, I was deeply honored to be elected the national president of the Chevron Retirees Association.
-Now my life "starts all over again" with many new responsibilities.

 Back to Index